State vs Private School

 3. How are private schools funded and are the fees worth it?

 Independent schools are usually funded by the fees charged to parents, or through donations from alumni.
 Many are also run as charitable trusts under a Board of Governors, while some are still privately owned or owned by companies.
-Those schools who have charitable status, also receive tax relief from the UK government, the Independent Schools council say that UK independent schools receive approximately £100 million in tax relief due to said status.
+Those schools who have charitable status, also receive tax relief from the UK government, the Independent Schools Council say that UK independent schools receive more than a £100 million in tax relief due to said status.

 School fees are not necessarily a deal breaker because financial help is usually available.
 Nearly all schools offer bursaries (means tested) and scholarships (ability tested).
-Christopher Middleton in The Telegraph reports that private schools belonging to the Independent Schools Council provide £780 million of free education which benefits just under 35% of pupils.
-1% get a 100% fee reduction.
+Independent schools offer around £950m in scholarships and bursaries, which benefits approximately 30% of pupils.
+A small number get a 100% fee reduction.
 The problem is that even if your child can afford to be at the school, will they feel comfortable?
 Will they, for example, be put off by their friends going on expensive holidays?
 I would argue that this is probably a small price to pay for the excellent education they will receive.
 Financial limitations are more likely to cause problems later in life when children can’t take an apprenticeship or a free internship because they can’t afford to not work; whereas their more wealthy friends can.

 Additionally, you really have to ask yourself, ‘what else could I do with the money’.
 A report by stockbroker Killick & Co pointed out that the, “£236,000 paid by parents of a day pupil would, if invested, return nearly £800,000 over the child’s lifetime – enough to pay for university, put down a substantial deposit on a house and leave £500,000 for retirement.”
 If finances are being stretched to breaking point, who benefits?
 Does your child really want permanently stressed parents, with no holidays, no pet, no hobbies and, in short no fun?
 Just to serve the greater good of a future they might never be able to appreciate without the help of therapy?